-- the entire excess amount is withdrawn; or
+- The entire excess amount is withdrawn; or

-- for eligible individuals, the entire excess amount is absorbed by additions to their unused TFSA contribution room in the following years.
+- For eligible individuals, the entire excess amount is absorbed by additions to their unused TFSA contribution room in the following years.

-In case you want to see a step by step summary of what we did for over contributing TFSA
+In case you want to see a step-by-step summary of what we did for over contributing TFSA:

-- Call the CRA at 1-800-959-8281 right away and find out about the over contribution.
+- Call the CRA at 1-800-959-8281 right away and find out about the TFSA over contribution.
 Get some clarification first.

 - Get the over contribution amount out of your TFSA immediately.
 The 1% tax penalty per month counts even if you only have the money for 1 day of the month.
-In our case we didn’t want to sell the dividend stocks so we transferred them from Mrs. T’s TFSA to her regular account in-kind.
+In our case, we didn’t want to sell the dividend stocks so we transferred them from Mrs. T’s TFSA to her regular account in-kind.
 Because the stock price varies daily, we had to make sure we transfer slightly more than $10,000 worth of stock shares.
 The in-kind transfer took a few days to complete with Questrade.